TrustedFirmwareWebsite/website/src/content/news/qualcomm-joins-trusted-firmware.md

 *__About the Linaro Community Projects Division__*

-*The Trusted Firmware project is hosted by [Linaro](https://www.linaro.org/) Community Projects Division - the division of Linaro managing open source community projects with open governance.
-Linaro empowers rapid product deployment within the dynamic Arm ecosystem.
-The company’s expertise and contributions spreads from Testing & Linux long-term support, Security, Cloud and Edge Computing, IoT, AI, Automotive, CI/CD, Toolchain, Virtualization to vertical projects like Windows on Arm and Android Ecosystem enabling and maintenance.*
+The Trusted Firmware project is hosted by Linaro Community Projects Division - the division of Linaro managing open source community projects with open governance.
+[Linaro](https://www.linaro.org/) empowers rapid product deployment within the dynamic Arm ecosystem.